Journalism Guidelines

 Do you fund journalism education?

-We do not support general education for journalism students.
-We have supported professional development for working journalists focused on important issues, such as understanding the census.
+We do not support general journalism education for students.
+We support fellowships and training programs, and will consider other professional development opportunities for aspiring and dedicated journalists focused on important issues and policymaking.